tbm/homepage/content/debian/orion/qnap/ts-209/faq.md

 <h3>Is Debian on the QNAP TS-209 fully supported?</h3>

-Debian includes support for the QNAP TS-209.
+Debian 9 (stretch) includes support for the QNAP TS-209.
+However, please note that Debian 9 will be the last release to support this device.

 <h3>Is Debian on the TS-209 suited for people new to Linux?</h3>